jaketae/jaketae.github.io/_posts/2020-06-02-dissecting-lstm.md

 \end{align}
 $$

 You might be wondering what the $d h_t$ term is doing in that equation.
-After all, isn't that quantity precisely what we are tryihg to calculate?
+After all, isn't that quantity precisely what we are trying to calculate?
 This is the one tricky yet also interesting part about RNN backpropagation.
 Recall that the whole point of a recurrent neural network is its use of variables from the previous forward pass.
 For example, we know that in the next forward pass, $h_t$ will be concatenated with the input $x_{t + 1}$.
 In the backpropagation step corresponding to that forward pass, we would have computed $d h_t$; thus, this gradient flows into the current backpropagation as well.

 Although this diagram applies to a standard RNN instead of an LSTM, the recurrent nature of backprop still stands.
-I present it here becasue I find this diagram to be very intuitive.
+I present it here because I find this diagram to be very intuitive.

 <img src="/assets/images/https://i.imgur.com/hEtvXnN.png">